NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 Will give you the following:
 ![image](https://github.com/NEZNAMY/TAB/assets/6338394/785e4e66-935c-4233-8a16-f3e34386cfd0)

-The right side text will not be visible on 1.20.2 and lower and numbers will be displayed instead. **In order to properly see the right side not only the client has to be 1.20.3+, but the server as well, since plugin cannot send a packet that does not exist (on older versions).
-BungeeCord always includes new content and therefore counts as latest version.** This can be used to send new content to new players while having outdated server version.
+The right side text will not be visible at 1.20.2 and lower, and numbers will be displayed instead.
+To properly see the right side, not only the client has to be 1.20.3+, but the server as well, since the plugin cannot send a packet that does not exist (on older versions).
+Proxies always include new content and therefore count as the latest version.
+This can be used to send new content to new players while having an outdated server version.

 ### Alignment
-Left side of the text is automatically aligned to the left, while the right side is automatically aligned to the right.
+The left side of the text is automatically aligned to the left, while the right side is automatically aligned to the right.
 This is done by the client and is out of plugin's control.
 If you want to center a line, you'll need to do it manually.
-If dynamic placeholder output length is preventing your from doing it, you can try to bypass it by adding spaces before and after it to artificially increase and force the scoreboard width, such as `- "          Centered text          "` (or more spaces if needed).
+If dynamic placeholder output length is preventing your from doing it, you can try to bypass it by adding spaces before and after it to artificially increase and force the scoreboard width, such as
+`- "          Centered text          "` (or more spaces if needed).

 ### Empty placeholder output
 When a line consists only of a placeholder that returned empty output, the line will be hidden completely.
 This is intentional to allow dynamic scoreboard size based on placeholder output.
 This is not the case if empty line is configured (`""`), to allow empty lines in configuration.